EU data protection reform may promise more than it delivers

 BRUSSELS Implementing the biggest shake-up to Europe's fragmented data protection laws in two decades may fail to provide companies with the consistency and simplicity that had been promised across the 28-nation bloc.

-A patchwork of privacy laws in the European Union, dating back to 1995 when the internet was in its infancy, was criticised for lacking teeth and being interpreted differently across the EU.
+A patchwork of privacy laws in the European Union, dating back to 1995 when the internet was in its infancy, was criticized for lacking teeth and being interpreted differently across the EU.

 To tackle those failings, the EU last week agreed a sweeping overhaul of data protection rules which would introduce a single rule book, fines of up to 4 percent of a company's global turnover and simpler system of enforcement.